Measurements of Cosmic Proton Flux through Neutron Monitors Using Deep Networks and Imputation Techniques in the AMS-02 Era: Results

 This non-stationary feature makes traditional Fourier analysis methods significantly limited.
 Although the Fourier transform can decompose the signal into a superposition of frequency components, it cannot provide temporal information on when these frequency components appeared and how they evolved.

 Wavelet analysis is an effective tool to solve this problem.
-In this study, we apply the wavelet analysis techniques described by Torrence and Compo \cite{1998BAMS...79...61T}, which provides a comprehensive framework for analyzing non-stationary time series data across multiple timescales.
-In our analysis, the time series \( X_t \) represents the proton flux \( x_n \) at each time index \( n \), with the data sampled in a constant time interval \( \delta t \), corresponding to one day.
+In this study, we apply the wavelet analysis techniques \citep{APracticalGuidetoWaveletAnalysis}, which provides a comprehensive framework for analyzing non-stationary time series across multiple timescales.
+In our analysis, the time series \( X_t \) represents the proton flux \( x_n \) at each time index \( n \), with the measurements sampled in a constant time interval \( \delta t \), corresponding to one day.
 The wavelet transform \( W_n(s) \) is then computed as the convolution of the wavelet function $\psi$ with the proton flux time series \( x_n \):

 where wavelet function $\psi$ is defined as

 and the asterisk (*) indicates the complex conjugate. $\psi$ is a scaled and time-shifted form of the mother wavelet $\psi_0$, which will be defined later.
 The scale is adjusted by the dilation parameter $s$, and the wavelet is shifted in time according to the translation parameter $n$.
 The factor $s^{1/2}$ is used as a normalization to keep the total energy of the scaled wavelet constant, ensuring that the shape of the wavelet remains consistent while its size changes with the scale.